theoprovost/epitwit/README.md

 ## About the project
 ### Abstract
 This project was made for an assignment from Epitech.
-The idea was to recreate the most common and basic features of Twitter.
+The idea was to recreate the most common and basic features of Twitter. <br>
+Even if the database migration was generated via the `laravel artisan helper`, the all promo had to follow the same database structure.
+You can have a look at the common db [here](https://github.com/theoprovost/tweetacademy-common-db).

 ### Notable features
 - Secured register and login